 emctl config emkey -remove_from_repos Oracle Enterprise Manager 10g Release 4 Grid Control Copyright (c) 1996, 2007 Oracle Corporation.
 All rights reserved.
 Please enter repository password: The Em Key has been removed from the Management Repository.
 Make a backup copy of OH/sysman/config/emkey.ora file and store it on another machine.
 WARNING: Encrypted data in Enterprise Manager will become unusable if the emkey.ora file is lost or corrupted. emctl status emkey Oracle Enterprise Manager 10g Release 4 Grid Control Copyright (c) 1996, 2007 Oracle Corporation.
 All rights reserved.
 Please enter repository password: The Em Key is configured properly.

 P.S.: Thank you to The Pythian Group security officers making me so paranoid!

-One comment on “Oracle Grid Control: The Importance of Deleting the emkey”
+One Response to “Oracle Grid Control: The Importance of Deleting the emkey”